Richard Zeits Positions For 2017, Part 1: Oil Starting An Upcycle

 It would sound like a broken record at this point to say the energy sector had an interesting year in 2016, but that does not make it less true.
-Dropping to a new bottom in February, oil managed to recover through much of the year, and the decision by OPEC to cut production seemed to be a game-changer.
+Dropping to a new bottom in February, oil managed to recover through much of the year, and the decision by OPEC to cut production seemed to be a game changer.

 But it's never easy to predict where the market will go, and oil is no different in this respect.
-As part of our positioning for 2017 series, SA PRO editor John Leonard asked Richard Zeits, one of the preeminent analysts on oil and gas on Seeking Alpha and author of Zeits OIL ANALYTICS, a few questions by email to see what he is focused on as the calendar turns.
-The conversation ended up splitting into two sections that we've posted separately; this part analyzes the macro situation, while part 2 is more focused on the M&A market in oil and gas.
+As part of our positioning for 2017 series, SA PRO editor John Leonard asked Richard Zeits, one of the preeminent analysts on oil & gas on Seeking Alpha and author of Zeits OIL ANALYTICS, a few questions by email to see what he is focused on as the calendar turns.
+The conversation ended up splitting into two sections that we've posted separately; this part analyzes the macro situation, while Part 2 is more focused on the M&A market in oil & gas.

-John Leonard: Oil has doubled from the lows earlier this year but is still down by half from 2014 - where do you see oil going from here?
+John Leonard: Oil has doubled from the lows earlier this year, but is still down by half from 2014.
+Where do you see oil going from here?
 What factors might provide a ceiling/floor?

 Richard Zeits: Personally, I am a believer that the OPEC supply pact will be effective.
 I would argue, however, that the advertised 1.7-1.8 million barrels per day in combined production cuts is not a meaningful figure.
-The impact on supply is likely to be a very different amount, but still quite material, as I have discussed in my posts for OIL ANALYTIC subscribers.
+The impact on supply is likely to be a very different amount, but still quite material, as I have discussed in my posts for OIL ANALYTICS subscribers.

 The global oil market has been roughly balanced over the last several months.
 Therefore, a GCC-sponsored supply reduction should lead to a tightening.
 That said, Brent is already trading at ~$60 per barrel for the second half of 2017, indicating that expectations discounted in the price are quite high.

 Rebalancing the market in 2017 is not a slam dunk.
 The oil industry is already in upcycle, whereas the global overstock in crude remains close to the high water mark and will take some time to dissipate.
 As a result, continued improvement in oil prices depends strongly on the GCC's resolve to tighten supply.
 While an increase in oil prices to, let's say, $80 per barrel in 2017 is conceivable, it would take very strong political will on GCC's part to materialize.
 My optimism for oil prices in 2017 is somewhat more measured.
-That said, the $60 per barrel mark in Brent can be just a few trading sessions away and the $70 per barrel level is very reachable, simply based on the commodity's historical volatility metrics.
+That said, the $60 per barrel mark in Brent can be just a few trading sessions away, and the $70 per barrel level is very reachable, simply based on the commodity's historical volatility metrics.

 JL: Your read on the OPEC process last year was quite accurate.
 What are your thoughts on the eventual listing of Saudi Aramco (Private:ARMCO)?